Value Capital Trust and AIP Yield Fund, LP Announce Conditional Approval and Filing of Filing Statement for Qualifying Transaction

 Completion of the Transaction is subject to a number of conditions, including but not limited to, TSXV acceptance.
 There can be no assurance that the Transaction will be completed as proposed or at all.

-Investors are cautioned that, except as to be disclosed in the filing statement to be prepared in connection with the Transaction, any information released or received with respect to the Transaction may not be accurate or complete and should not be relied upon.
+Investors are cautioned that, except as disclosed in the filing statement prepared in connection with the Transaction, any information released or received with respect to the Transaction may not be accurate or complete and should not be relied upon.
 Trading in the securities of a capital pool company should be considered highly speculative.

 The TSXV has in no way passed upon the merits of the proposed transaction and has neither approved nor disapproved the contents of this news release.